NLnetLabs/draft-carpay-dns-ede-additions/draft-carpay-extra-ede-codes-dnssec-bogus.md

 # Introduction

-While implementing Extended DNS Errors ({{!RFC8914}}) in our DNSSEC validating resolver software Unbound ({{UNBOUNDPR}}), we encountered this specific situations regarding the DNSSEC bogus status where no Extended DNS Error were yet defined.
+While implementing Extended DNS Errors (RFC8914) in our DNSSEC validating resolver software Unbound , we encountered this specific situations regarding the DNSSEC bogus status where no Extended DNS Error were yet defined.